azimmomin123/week-4-game/README.md

 # week-4-game

 ### Overview
 In this app, I created a fun and interactive game for web browsers.
-The app dynamically update the HTML pages with the jQuery library.
-The player will have to guess the answer by clicking on the gems.
+The app dynamically updates the HTML pages with the jQuery library.
+The player will have to guess the answer by clicking on the gems that have a hidden amount that will add to the total score.
+When the total score matchs the random number the user wins.

 ### Here's how the app works:
 * There will be four crystals displayed as buttons on the page.